-Explanation: The operation failed because the monitoring state of the disk array is not "Stopped

-(Maintenance)".

-Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run
+Explanation: The operation failed because the monitoring state of the disk array is not "Stopped (Maintenance)".
+Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run the command again.

 The state of pool is not normal.